Fast charging of Lipkin-Meshkov-Glick quantum battery: Energy cost

 An interesting and key topic in the STA is to assess the cost of implementing the STA protocol.
-Following the method in Ref. \cite{PhysRevA.94.042132}, we calculate the instantaneous energy cost $\partial_t \mathbb{C}_0$, that is
+Following the method in Ref. \cite{PhysRevA.94.042132}, the energy cost assisting the process with the STA protocol is defined as follows,